ShivamSarodia/ShivC/README.md

 - `\* ... */`-form comments
 - `print` statement: `print n` outputs the integer `n` to stdout.
   - This isn't in the C spec, but I included it to facilitate outputting values from the program; ShivC is nowhere near being able to compile the stdio C libraries.

-### ShivyC

- I've recently started working on [ShivyC](https://github.com/ShivamSarodia/ShivyC), a complete rewrite of ShivC, for a few reasons:
- - My coding style has improved significantly in 2016.
-ShivC's code is quite badly documented, badly tested, and tough to maintain by my current standards.
- - ShivC was written in just a couple weeks, with no regard for optimization.
-The generated binaries are times exceedingly inefficient, and implementing some desired improvements would require very heavy rewrite of the code.
- - ShivC produces assembly that is incompatble with x86 conventions in many ways, making it impossible to link ShivC binaries with files compiled by another compiler.
- - My Python is getting sloppy, and I could use a refresher.
-I will no longer be contributing to ShivC, as my efforts are now focused on the improved ShivyC.